-A quantum solution is thus formed by the POVMs of each player and the shared quantum state representing the advice. \begin{definition}[Quantum solution] A quantum solution $(\M, \rho)$ consists of a quantum state $\rho \in \S(\H_1 \otimes \dots \otimes \H_n)$ and a set of POVMs $\M = (\M^{(1)}, \dots, \M^{(n)})$ for every player.
+A quantum solution thus consists of the POVMs of each player and the shared quantum state representing the advice. \begin{definition}[Quantum solution] A quantum solution $(\M, \rho)$ consists of a quantum state $\rho \in \S(\H_1 \otimes \dots \otimes \H_n)$ and sets of POVMs $\M = (\M^{(1)}, \dots, \M^{(n)})$ for every player.
 Each player has access to their part of $\rho$ in the corresponding Hilbert space $\H_i$.
-A quantum solution induces a probability distribution $P$ via the Born rule:
+A quantum solution induces a probability distribution $P$ via the Born rule

 \end{definition}